-If a parent does not want WLMS/WLHS to disclose directory information from his/her child's education records without his/her prior written consent, he/she must notify the District in writing.
+If a parent does not want WLMS/WLHS to disclose directory information from their child's education records without their prior written consent, they must notify the District in writing.
 WLMS/WLHS has designated the following information as directory information: [Note: an LEA may, but does not have to, include all the information listed below.]

 - Student's name

 - Participation in officially recognized activities and sports

 - Address

 - Telephone listing

 - · Weight and height of members of athletic teams

 - Electronic mail address

 - Photograph

-- · Degrees, honors, and awards received
+- Degrees, honors, and awards received

 - Date and place of birth

 - Major field of study

-- Dates of attendance
+- · Dates of attendance

-- Grade level

-- The most recent educational agency or institution attended.
+- Grade level - The most recent educational agency or institution attended.